 5. Create a Forever Session

 Because you have spent time working with your couple and allowing them to get to know one another all over again, the forever session is the time for you to document their love.
 A forever session is similar to an engagement session; however, Steve makes these unique by giving couples specific questions about who they are as individuals and also as a couple two or three weeks prior to the session.
 Leading up to the session, the couple has time to dig deep and think about what they really love about their partner.
 When they arrive to the shoot, they are even more in love and bring a high and exciting energy.
 This moment is something they will remember and will be more likely to purchase prints from the forever session to hang on their wall.

 Tip: Since you have built trust with the couple, as well as their family, always plant the seed for your products.
 This way, you don’t overwhelm them at the end with a high price tag, and they are aware of what they want to purchase from the beginning.

 When you start to make more money from every wedding, you will see the benefits as you take on additional projects and do more of what you love.
 Learn more about how to set up photography pricing for your business with our free Guide, Pricing for the Wedding Photographer.
 We feature tips from Vanessa Joy, plus how to know which pricing model is the best for you.
-Download it today!
+Click the banner below to download it today!